 Successfully litigated a cancellation proceeding against WINDOW SHOPPING for, among other things, “information services, namely, providing information on a wide variety of topics,” on the ground of genericness under the TTAB’s ACR procedure.

-Obtained cancellation of registration for MONSTER MEMORY AND MORE for “memory cards” based on likelihood of confusion with Monster Cable’s MONSTER mark while earning first fame ruling for MONSTER mark.
+Obtained cancellation of registration for MONSTER MEMORY AND MORE for “memory cards” based on likelihood of confusion with Monster Cable’s MONSTER mark after TTAB trial; earned first fame ruling for MONSTER mark.

-Obtained a finding of no likelihood of confusion between the marks MAYA and TAMAYA for wine.
+Obtained dismissal of opposition against wine producer after TTAB trial; TTAB found no likelihood of confusion between the marks MAYA and TAMAYA for wine.

 Obtained summary judgment dismissal of mere descriptiveness claim against the mark NAUGHTY GIRL for wine.